gprasadr8/cs-fundamentals/ds/algorithms_notes.md

 Algorithms
 --
 - Algorithm is a step by step procedure for solving a computational problem.
-- Program is also a step by step procedure for solving a problem, but algorithm is written during design whereas program is the real implementation of algorithm.
+- Program is also a step by step procedure for solving a problem.
+- Algorithm is written during design time whereas program is written during implementation time.

 Characteristics of an algorithm
 --